Contract Administrators: Who are they and what do they do?

 This blog gives a general overview of: (i) the duties of a contract administrator; (ii) the pros and cons of a professional contract administrator; and (iii) challenging the contract administrator’s decision.

 A contract administrator manages contracts made between building contractors, employers, and clients.
 Their responsibility is to administer construction contracts, whereby they may act as project managers, engineers, consultants and client representatives.
 Their specific roles and duties should be agreed by the construction company and the client and may be different for each project.

 What Does a Contract Administrator Do?

-The contract administrator will ordinarily have a range of responsibilities and duties.
 In broad terms these responsibilities and duties will include ensuring the contractual procedure provided for is followed and managing the day-to-day running of the contract.
 The scope of the responsibilities and duties resting with the contract administrator will vary depending on the contract between the parties.
 An example of this is that under the JCT form of contract, the contract administrator may be required to determine when practical completion is achieved, approve the quality of materials to be used or provide instructions if there are discrepancies in the documentation.
 Under the NEC form of contract, the contract administrator is the project manager and the role therefore extends to proactively managing the project.

 Some examples of the kinds of duties contract administrators generally have include:

 a) Ensuring that the works are progressing in accordance with the contract programme and therefore that the completion date is achieved by the parties.

 b) Report to the employer on progress of works.

 g) Determining applications for an extension of time.